 I found a quote about this that I really liked.
 It says,

 There is nothing you can do to make God love you more!
 There is nothing you can do to make God love you less!
-His love is Unconditional, Impartial, Everlasting, Infinite, Perfect!
+His love is Unconditional, Impartial, Everlasting, Infinite, Perfect!”
 (Richard Halverson)

 Wow.
 You are loved like that!
 God is not stingy with His love.
 The moment you believe in Jesus Christ, He loves you dearly just like that.

 Have you heard that God loves you, but your brain is telling you, “No way!”
 Or maybe you know in your head that God loves you, but you just don’t feel it in your heart.
-It’s okay to feel God’s love for you.
+It is okay to feel God’s love for you.
 God wants you to really KNOW it, to allow yourself to FEEL it, and to GRASP it.
 You can ask for this.
-Romans 5:5 says that God pours His love into your heart.
-It’s there for you to know.
+Romans 5:5 says this,

 Think of the best father in any book, or movie or TV show.
 God is even better than that.
 God’s love is unconditional.
 He loves you for who you are now.
 He loves you for who you are becoming because He sees you perfected through His Spirit working in you.
 He looks upon you with love because you have trusted in His Son.
 His love allows things in your life that will strengthen you and mature you as you learn to rely on Him more.
 The Bible says that you are “dearly loved.”

-If believing that God loves you unconditionally is a struggle for you, ask Him to help you really know His love.
+That first truth is believing that God loves you unconditionally.
+If that is a struggle for you, ask Him to help you really know His love.
+Christian, you are a dearly loved child of God.
 Grasp it.
 Allow yourself to feel totally wrapped up in His arms of love.
 Thank Jesus for that.
 Maybe today will be the best day of your life!

 Image credit: sourced from a template at canva.com